RidgeBatty/TGE-V2/docs/README.md

     Engine.start(tick);
 }

-// Call your function to start the game Engine.init(main);
+// Call your custom function to start the game Engine.init(main);
 ```